 Lackteen played an atypically non-villainous role in his next serial, The Jungle Mystery (Universal, 1932)–a trusty Arab guide named Kazimoto, who helped heroes Tom Tyler and Noah Beery Jr. in their search for a priceless treasure of ivory.
 Unfortunately, Jungle Mystery is one of many early 1930s Universal serials that has been unavailable since its original release–depriving serial-goers of one of Lackteen’s only major sympathetic characterizations.
 The Last Frontier (RKO, 1932) gave Lackteen a more characteristically sinister part as a stern Indian chief named Pawnee Blood; his main function here was to stand in front of a teepee, grimly trade for guns with the villains, and provide a visual bridge to stock footage from a big-budget 1926 feature also called The Last Frontier–in which Lackteen had played an Indian leader; numerous scenes of the 1926 Lackteen rallying his tribesmen and leading them in battle were interpolated directly into the 1932 serial.

 Clancy of the Mounted (Universal, 1933) featured Lackteen as yet another renegade Indian–Wolf Fang by name.
 Until recently, Clancy was another of Universal’s lost serials; the first six chapters finally became available to collectors in 2012, but the second half of the serial remains in limbo.
 Lackteen didn’t appear in the serial until Chapter Six, when hero Tom Tyler sought him for questioning in a gun-running investigation, and apparently got knifed by him for in the episode’s cliffhanger scene; due to the incomplete state of the serial, there’s unfortunately no way of knowing whether Lackteen’s character maintained a prominent presence in Clancy after this halftime entrance.
-It’s also hard to ascertain the size of Lackteen’s role in Tarzan the Fearless (Sol Lesser Productions, 1933); the chapterplay only exists today in a heavily edited feature version.
-In the ersatz movie’s earlier scenes, Lackteen played a treacherous guide named Abdul, who kidnapped the leading lady (Jacqueline Wells) and sold her to Arab slavers, necessitating a rescue by Tarzan (Buster Crabbe); Abdul dropped out of sight after the action left the Arab camp, but it’s quite possible he enjoyed more screen time in the original twelve-chapter version of the serial.
+His next serial, Tarzan the Fearless (Sol Lesser Productions, 1933) featured him in its first three chapters as a treacherous head porter named Abdul, who hung around in the background cracking his whip at unfortunate native bearers, until, assisted by his wife (Symona Boniface) he kidnapped the leading lady (Jacqueline Wells) and sold her to Arab slavers, necessitating a rescue by Tarzan (Buster Crabbe).
+Abdul dropped out of sight after Tarzan and the girl escaped the Arab camp at the beginning of the fourth episode.

 The Perils of Pauline (Universal, 1933) cast Lackteen as Fang, the chief henchman of Eurasian master criminal Dr. Bashan (John Davidson)–who helped his master trail Pauline (Evalyn Knapp) and her archeologist father (James Durkin) as they traveled the world in search of an ancient dissolving-gas formula.
 Lackteen lurked in shadows and peered round corners to nicely ominous effect in Pauline, but was–unfortunately–rarely given the opportunity to do anything actively villainous, and spent most of his screen time merely spying on the good guys.
 Lackteen’s menace was also undercut by his character’s grovelingly obsequious attitude towards his overbearing master; Fang was repeatedly berated for his failures by Bashan, and received the angry reproaches far more meekly than most of Lackteen’s other serial heavies would have.
 Fang took an accidental and pyrrhic revenge on Bashan in the final chapter, however–clumsily and unintentionally releasing the dissolving gas that killed both himself and his boss.